pepemxl/Machine-Learning-Notes/pp_tools/README.md

 # Tools for ML partial workflows in nodes

-I have designed this tool specifically to provide scalable, reliable, reproducible and automated tools to address the following six-step workflow:
+I am designing this tool specifically to provide scalable, reliable, reproducible and automated tools to address the following six-step workflow:

 1. Manage datasets locally
     - restricted to relative small datasets